Pet Health Center

 Will vaccinations harm my pet?

 There is a very small chance of an adverse reactions to a vaccine.
 Fortunately, the benefits of vaccines far outweigh the risks.
 Expected side-effects to vaccines include mild, low-grade fever; tenderness at the injection site; mild lethargy for 1-2 days; temporary lumps; and 1 or 2 episodes of mild vomiting and/or diarrhea.
 These are not adverse reactions, but expected responses from the immune system to a vaccine.
 More serious, but much less common, reactions include extreme lethargy, protracted vomiting and/or diarrhea, hives, respiratory difficulty, cancer at the injection site (cats) and rarely, death.
 These are true adverse reactions and should be reported to your veterinarian immediately.
 In turn, your veterinarian should report these to the vaccine company.
 It is important to report ANY suspected reaction to your veterinarian.
 Side effects such as tenderness at the injection site and mild fever/lethargy may be minimized by giving your pet an anti-inflammatory pain reliever before and after receiving its vaccines.** Make sure you ask for your veterinarian’s advice as to which anti-inflammatory would be the best and safest choice for your pet.

-If your pet has had a more serious reaction such as hives, protracted vomiting/diarrhea or severe lethargy, you should speak to your veterinarian about pre-treating your pet with an antihistamine such as Benadryl.
+If your pet has had a more serious reaction such as hives, protracted vomiting/diarrhea or severe lethargy, you should speak to your veterinarian about pre-treating your pet with an antihistamine such as Benadryl and possible corticosteroids.
 Vaccines should also be split for these animals and separated by at least 3 week intervals in an attempt to avoid over-stimulating the immune system.
 It is also wise to leave your pet with your veterinarian the entire day for monitoring.
 If a severe reaction should develop, your pet can then be treated promptly with injectable medications.
 For those animals with severe reactions, titers in lieu of vaccination are an option for some of the diseases.